Medical Laboratory Technology (MLT)

 - Comparison between traditional and distance learning students’ scores show no significant difference

-MLT Department Surveys conducted approximately 9 months after graduation indicate that the employment placement for our graduates has been very successful.
-On average, in past years (2009-2011), 25% of graduates had a job offer within 1 month of graduating, 75% within 3 months and 96% within 6 months.
+MLT Department Surveys conducted after graduation indicate that the employment placement for our graduates has been very successful.
+On average, 94% of graduates (2009-2012) had a job offer within 9 months of graduation.

 - See Program Admissions for details on applying to the MLT program.